JosueG15/bookflow-ecommerce/README.md

-# Final-Project-PWA
+# Bookflow-Ecommerce

-Final-Project-PWA is a web application developed using ASP.NET Core MVC with .NET 8 and Razor Pages for the "Active Web Page Design" course.
+Bookflow-Ecommerce is a web application developed using ASP.NET Core MVC with .NET 8 and Razor Pages for the "Active Web Page Design" course.
 This project consists of a mini e-commerce platform for book sales, with the ability to add book categories and relate them to inventory.
 It also includes features such as discounts, payment processing with Stripe, and authentication using Facebook, Microsoft, and personal email accounts.

 ## Features